 In 1928, the Dayton community partnered with the Sisters of Charity in Cincinnati to raise $1 million to finance the construction of Good Samaritan Hospital.
 The project took four years to complete, and when Good Sam opened in 1932, it was due to the efforts of the Sisters as well as the businesses and citizens of Dayton.
 This spirit of philanthropy is still demonstrated by our donors every day and is kept alive by the spirit of the Parable of the Good Samaritan.

 The Nurses Training Act of 1943 provided a free education for students who promised to enter the nursing profession upon graduation.
 It was through this legislation that Good Samaritan Hospital was able to train and retain some of the top nursing students in the country, allowing the hospital to put an even greater focus on patient care.
 The Good Samaritan Hospital School of Nursing was one of 1,125 schools enrolling approximately 170,000 students nationwide due to the Nurses Training Act.
 The last class of nurses graduated from the GSH School of Nursing in 1973.
-Many alumni are still actively involved with the hospital and the foundation today.
+Many alumni are still actively involved with the foundation today.